BigDataTeam-15/summarization-maryland-shooting/README.md

-# Summarization of Articles related to Shooting at Maryland
+# Description
-This repo contains scripts for producing following Summaries
+The repo contains scripts used to summarize articles related to Maryland Shooting

+# Tools Used
+- NLTK
+- SpaCy
+- Apache Mahout
+- Hadoop Cluster

+#
+# Modules

  -  A set of most frequent important words